tomaszkacprzak/tomaszkacprzak.github.io/index.md

+My focus is testing cosmological models using novel statistical and machine learning techniques.

+I am the PI of the ["Deep Learning for Observational Cosmology"](https://datascience.ch/project/deep-learning-for-observational-cosmology-dloc/) programme at the Swiss Data Science Centre.

+The full cosmological lensing analysis is complex: starting from understanding the effects affecting the pixels in the telescope camera, through modelling of atmospheric image distortions, measuring shapes of galaxies, and simulation-driven systematic errors control.
+Finally, I am exploring novel methods of extracting information from weak gravitational lensing datasets with Convolutional Neural Networks.

+I am involved in the Dark Energy Survey project, which is currently observing the southern sky to create the largest galaxy survey to date: www.darkenergysurvey.org.

 <!--   Hi! this is just a sample **intro text**.
 You would normally put your [full name](about/) here and say something *smart* about yourself. -->

 <!--  This could also be the good place to say were you are coming from, what you [do for a living](work/) and maybe what you are [interested in](projects/).
 You might also be [writing](articles/) about stuff. -->